SimonLembeye/crowd-counting-project/README.md

 ## Data

 These different methods have been tested on the ShanghaïTech Part A dataset.
-We provide the well formatted data for this project [here](https://drive.google.com/file/d/1Scax0_ZrvWBcEaSHs0kghOOl87sbN3GZ/view?usp=sharing).
+We provide the well formatted data for this project [here](https://drive.google.com/file/d/1Scax0_ZrvWBcEaSHs0kghOOl87sbN3GZ/view?usp=sharing). data folder has to be place in the root's project.

 ## Project structure